Is Now the Time to Exchange Your Implants?

 - Distorted muscular animations (common with implants placed under the muscle)

 Your Breast Implant Exchange Consultation

-The implant exchange process begins with a consultation with Dr. Fisher or Dr. Kurtovic to discuss your goals.
-During this initial meeting, your Austin plastic surgeon will review your medical history, inquire about any symptoms you are experiencing and discuss your personal goals.
+The implant exchange process begins with a consultation to discuss your goals.
+During this initial meeting, your plastic surgeon will review your medical history, inquire about any symptoms you are experiencing and discuss your personal goals.
 The consultation also involves a physical examination in which your surgeon will take measurements and assess your current implants and breast tissue.
 You will have the opportunity to raise concerns and questions so you feel confident in making informed decisions about your care.

-Dr. Fisher and Dr. Kurtovic specialize in cosmetic and reconstructive breast surgery.
-Both surgeons appreciate the tremendous impact the artistry of plastic surgery can have on a patient’s life.
-With decades of combined experience, Dr. Fisher and Dr. Kurtovic understand the nuances of a revision procedure and know how to deliver the beautiful, natural-looking results you expect.
+Our plastic surgeons specialize in cosmetic and reconstructive breast surgery.
+They appreciate the tremendous impact the artistry of plastic surgery can have on a patient’s life.
+With decades of experience, our surgeons understand the nuances of a revision procedure and know how to deliver the beautiful, natural-looking results you expect.